Transcranial Magnetic Stimulation (TMS) Therapy

 How can I get started with TMS?

-Many major commercial and Medicare plans now cover TMS therapy for depression.
+Many major commercial and Medicare plans now cover TMS therapy.
 MindPath Care Centers now accepts Medicare, BCBS, United Healthcare, Cigna, Aetna, and Tricare for TMS treatment.
 As with other medical treatments, contact your specific insurance provider to confirm whether TMS is covered for you.